 21.)
 Journal.
 I think I’d be a raving lunatic if I couldn’t journal.
-Right now I’m having a pretty bothersome carpal tunnel flare-up in my dominant hand and holding a pen is impossible.
-I can feel my brain unraveling (okay, maybe just fraying a little).
 Write.
 It.
 Down.
 There is nothing so soothing for an anxious mind.
 Get yourself a journal you love and a pen that practically writes by itself and purge your thoughts.
-It has been found that using a keyboard does not offer the same healing effects as a pen in hand connected to paper.
+It has been found that using a keyboard does not offer the same healing effects as a pen in your hand connected to paper.
 Unplug and start writing.

 22.)
 Find an uplifting blog.
 If you don’t have time to read a book, then find one article a day to read during your lunch hour.
 Let it be something that you feel you learn from, something that soothes you and energizes you at the same time.

 23.)
 Clean out a closet.
 Decluttering can have an enormous effect on your well being.
 Donate stuff to a charitable cause and you’ve just doubled the self-healing power.